Japan Unveils a Century of Craft With A Collection of Chairs From Danish Designer Hans Wegner

 This exhibition is not only for showcasing Wegner’s designs but also for its reflection on the deep cultural connections between Danish and Japanese design philosophies.
 Both traditions emphasize minimalist beauty—focusing on clean lines and simplicity, an appreciation for natural materials, and a commitment to functionality.
 Historically, Japanese art has significantly influenced Scandinavian design, merging refined lines and natural motifs, a phenomenon referred to as "Japonisme."
 Conversely, the minimalist aesthetics of Danish modernism have resonated with Japanese designers, exemplified by Tadao Ando’s use of Wegner's Wishbone Chairs in his workspace and his collaborative efforts with Carl Hansen & Søn on innovative projects.

-The "Japan’s Largest Hans Wegner Retrospective" is much more than an exhibition; it is a cultural dialogue that invites viewers to engage with design history, appreciate the mastery of craftsmanship, explore cultural intersections, and find inspiration in simplicity and utility.
-Whether you are an avid collector, a design student, or simply a lover of beautifully crafted objects rich with history, this exhibition offers an immersive experience that highlights the genius of Hans J. Wegner and the timeless allure of furniture design.
+The retrospective is much more than an exhibition; it is a cultural dialogue that invites viewers to engage with design history, appreciate the mastery of craftsmanship, explore cultural intersections, and find inspiration in simplicity and utility.
 For more information regarding tickets and admission will be available on the Bunkamura website.

 Exhibition Details